mdarif6/e-commerce-screens/README.md

 ![Logo](/images/Logo_ScreenShot.png)

 An Ecommerce platform to buy latest design apparel built using HTML and CSS only.
+And it is responsive too.

 # Screenshots